2018 Nissan Patrol Ti

 But the third row is the real trick.
 The Land Rover Discovery has been the benchmark for full-size rear seats for off-road vehicles, and after having tested the Patrol, we can confirm that the Discovery continues to be.

 Sure, there’s enough room for a couple of adults or one adult and two kids (yes, there are three seatbelts available in the last row) but the legroom availed in the Disco is deeper and longer.
 As a result, the Patrol is adequate and enough for short trips around – certainly it’s better than the LandCruiser – but the Disco is the one you’ll want if you need to put a couple of adults in the back.

 The Patrol does claw back some points for its room behind the back seat, though.
 It’s able to store luggage or shopping with the third row in place and is the standard for overall space.
 As we said, the Patrol is huge.

 In a moment of madness (or genius – well, maybe not) it was decided that leaving the air pressures on road settings would allow us to explore what the stability control and grip was like from the factory.

 Having the tyres pumped up would reveal whether the Patrol’s physical grip was enough, especially when the footprint is reduced.
 After all, surely a near-on three-tonne vehicle would exert enough downforce to get through sticky situations.

-The first section is a mixture of rock and sand, with our preference to err on the side of rock.
+The first section is a mixture of rock and sand, with our preference to err on the side of driving on rock.
 A few dips in and something was clear: the Patrol doesn’t need to bring brakes into it until it absolutely has to.

 Whereas Land Rover uses an extremely clever combination of algorithms and sensors to determine how much spin is occurring, Nissan has preferred to take a simpler route and allow the car’s weight to do most of the work.
 Of course, there are advantages and disadvantages to this way of doing things.